 Now here it was almost nine years later, and her daughter seemed to finish one mystery and exchange it for another.
 It didn't matter if the girl was safe at home in Sleepyside, or off with her friends to Arizona, the City, Iowa, or the Mississippi River, she was going to find a mystery.
 "We should've just bought her a horse," Helen muttered as she slammed the ham down on the counter with more force than necessary.
 The cut of pork was entirely too big, but now that she never knew if she'd be serving her own family of six or her children's friends as well, she erred on the side of caution.
 It was much easier to plan with leftovers than not to have enough.

-Things had been bad enough after the incident in New York, but then when her daughter actually had to spend the night in the hospital, she thought she’d never let Trixie go on another trip with Matthew Wheeler again!
+Things had been bad enough after the incident in New York, but then when her daughter had to spend the night in the hospital, she thought she'd never let Trixie go on another trip with Matthew Wheeler again!
 The nerve of that man, off doing business with another company while her daughter had been targeted by gun runners.
 Really!
-Helen had found the opportune moment to give him a piece of her mind and hoped that would ease her feelings about the situation, but it hadn’t helped in the least.
-Mr. Lytell had tentatively mentioned the situation at the cash register when she’d bought the damn ham, and she’d unleashed more than a tongue lashing on him when he suggested that it had been worth it for the good it had done.
-Why, even sweet Mrs. Vanderpoel had implied that despite the adventures, Trixie had probably done more for the safety of the country that any soldier.
+She'd found the opportune moment to give him a piece of her mind and hoped that would ease her feelings about the situation, but it hadn't helped in the least.
+Even when Mr. Lytell tentatively mentioned the situation when she'd bought the damn ham from him, she'd unleased more than a tongue lashing on him when he suggested that it had been worth it for the good it had done.
+Why even sweet Mrs. Vanderpoel had implied that despite the adventures, Trixie had probably done more for the safety of the country than any soldier.
+None of the Johnson family ever had adventures, they were as boring as the Sackville Baggins in the Hobbit story, never daring to leave out and seek their fortunes.
+It was one of the many reasons why she was content to be Moms and run her own kingdom named Crabapple Farm.
+Trixie had to get it from the Belden side.
+Why look at Andrew and Harold, gallivanting all over the word for various reasons.
+Andrew had certainly managed to do his part to encourage the mystery-itis that plagued her daughter with all that silly sheep business.

 She stirred the brown sugar and honey together vigorously, intent on preparing the ham and getting into the oven.
-She liked her hams finished well before the dinner hour, the meat was always more tender when it had ample opportunity to rest.
+She liked her hams finished well before the dinner hour; the meat was always more tender when it had ample opportunity to rest.
 She was so absorbed in her task, she failed to hear the creaking board on the porch.
 It normally was her first signal that she had a visitor.
 She turned to check the temperature on the oven when the knock on the door sounded.

 She glanced toward the back door, frowning as she tried to decide who would knock at her back door.
-The kids were off somewhere, they wouldn’t knock and neither would their friends.
+The kids were off somewhere, they wouldn't knock, and neither would their friends.
 Even Margery and Bill would knock and then immediately crack the door to shout out a friendly greeting.

 Wiping her hands on her apron, she moved to open the door.
 The man took her by surprise.
 He was well-dressed, wearing round wire-rimmed glasses along with a trim suit.
 The August heat would normally cause beads of sweat in such clothing, but he gave her a tentative smile, holding a hat in one hand and a piece of paper in the other.
 He was certainly no utility worker.